HL7/uv-lab-rep-ig/input/pagecontent/design-choice.md

 * A DiagnosticReport may refers a Composition.
 (Required for documents)
 * When present, the referred Composition:
   * defines the report structure, often just a single section;
-  * provides a mean for assembling the report as a document (i.e. as a Bundle of type 'document')
+  * provides a means for assembling the report as a document (i.e. as a Bundle of type 'document')
 * A document Bundle may be used to represent the legally signable report, including all the data defining the report.